arach/agentloop/README.md

 Caching:

 - Model weights are downloaded once and cached under `.agentloop/` by default (via `HF_HOME` / `HUGGINGFACE_HUB_CACHE`).
+- For gated models, set `AGENTLOOP_HF_TOKEN` (or `HUGGINGFACE_HUB_TOKEN`) before starting the server to allow the download.
+If you already ran `huggingface-cli login`, the wrapper will reuse that token.

 ## Local VLM (MLX)